Homoeroticism: Examples in writing

+Examples in music

+The lines in the 1957 Elvis Presley song Jailhouse Rock "Number 47 said to number 3 'you're cutest jailbird I ever did see.
+I sure would be delighted with your company.
+Come on and do the Jailhouse Rock with me.'" are acknowledged to be a reference to homoeroticism.

 Religion

 While Mainstream Christianity predominately condemns homoeroticism, some theologians and historians have concluded that Jesus of Nazareth had a non-heteronormative behavioral pattern, in some cases based on apocryphal texts.
 Some also include the apostles John and Simon Peter.

 Some speculate that John the Baptist had homosocial or homoerotic behavior.
 In the Gospel of John (3:22–36), John the Baptist speaks of himself as the “friend of the bridegroom,” implying that the bridegroom of Christ (Matthew 9:15) is coming to meet his bride, though nothing specific to identify the bride.
 Jesus was a rabbi, a teacher, and all the rabbis at that time were married; there is no reference to a possible marriage.

 Some theologians and scholars claim that other Biblical figures engaged in non-heterosexual behavior such as Jacob and David and Jonathan, as well as the canonized saints Francis of Assisi and Saint Sebastian.

 In cinema

-Most notable are positive portrayals of homoerotic feelings in relationships, made at feature length and for theatrical exhibition, and made by those who are same-sex oriented.
+Positive portrayals of homoerotic feelings in relationships, made at feature length and for theatrical exhibition, and made by those who are same-sex oriented.
 Successful examples would be: Mädchen in Uniform, Germany (1931); The Leather Boys, UK (1964); Scorpio Rising, U.S. (1964); Death in Venice, Italy (1971); The Naked Civil Servant, UK (1975); Sebastiane, UK (1976); Outrageous!, Canada (1977); My Beautiful Laundrette, UK (1985); Maurice, UK (1987); the Talented Mr. Ripley, US (1999); Summer Vacation 1999, Japan, (1988); Brokeback Mountain, U.S. (2005); Black Swan, U.S. (2010); Carol, UK/U.S. (2015) and most recently Moonlight, U.S. (2016), Call Me by Your Name, U.S./Italy (2017), and Portrait of a Lady on Fire, France (2019).
 Also of note is the 1990 feature-length BBC adaptation of Oranges Are Not the Only Fruit.